Duell10111/THRRoomFinder/docs/arc42/arc42.md

 - Provide fast and intuitive room search functionality.
 - Deliver map-based visual guidance to room locations.
-- Additionally show schedule information for selected room.
+- Additionally show schedule information for a selected room.
 - Offers a responsive UI for both desktop and mobile users.
 - Ensure scalability for additional campus locations.